ABC pulls Backstreet Boys holiday special following Nick Carter assault allegations

-ABC has canceled next week’s “A Very Backstreet Holiday,” after a fan accused Nick Carter of raping her when she was underage.
+(KTLA) – ABC has canceled next week’s “A Very Backstreet Holiday” after a woman accused Nick Carter of raping her when she was underage.

-The Backstreet Boys’ holiday special was filmed in L.A. and was slated to air on Dec.
-14 on the network.
-It featured Carter alongside AJ McLean, Kevin Richardson, Brian Littrell and Howie Dorough.
-The group debuted their very first holiday album, “A Very Backstreet Christmas,” in October.
+The Backstreet Boys’ holiday special was filmed in Los Angeles, and was slated to air on Dec.
+14. It featured Carter alongside AJ McLean, Kevin Richardson, Brian Littrell, and Howie Dorough.
+The group debuted their first holiday album, “A Very Backstreet Christmas,” in October.

 Seth Rogen, Meghan Trainor and Nikki Glaser were among the many other celebrities slated to attend the special.